 How to Solve Hard Water Problems

 At Stewart Plumbing, we have been dealing with hard water problems for years.
 The most common solution we suggest is installing a water softener in your home.
 The minerals in hard water can wreak havoc on your plumbing, damaging your appliances and fixtures if the problem is not handled promptly and correctly.
-Water softener can actually remove the ions from calcium and magnesium minerals in your water by replacing them with sodium, using salt.
+A water softener can actually remove the ions from calcium and magnesium minerals in your water by replacing them with sodium, using salt.

 Water Softening Options